Hands down, the best white bread I’ve ever made; it did beat the store bought breads…

 - In a large bowl, add 4 cups of flour, slowly pour the yeast-milk mixture and combine with your hands, it will be a very sticky dough.

-- On a clean surface, spread the remaining 2 cups of flour.
+- On a clean surface, first add 1 cup flour.

 - Add the sticky dough mixture onto the flour spread on the surface.